KamleshKG/advanced-ansible-july2025/Day1/README.md

 ## Pod Overview
 <pre>
 - a logical group of many containers is called a Pod
+- each container is a separate application process
 - all the containers that belongs to a single Pod, they get the same IP address
 - all the containers that belongs to a single Pod, they get to share the same Port Range ( 0 - 655535 )
 </pre>